-Eamonn Morrison is a partner at Kim IP.
+Eamonn Morrison is a registered patent attorney at Kim IP.
 His practice focuses on patent preparation and prosecution in the chemical, pharmaceutical, biotechnology, and medical device technology areas, as well as counseling clients on the strategic development of their intellectual property rights.

 He has extensive experience in preparing and prosecuting patent applications to issue, both in the U.S. and internationally, in specific technologies such as small molecule pharmaceuticals, antibodies, biologic formulations, antibody-drug conjugates, blood coagulation factors, pharmaceutical excipients, fine chemicals, OLEDs, liquid crystals, organometallics, catalysts, consumer and agricultural products, performance polymers, adhesives, solvents, coatings, carbon fibers, and transition metal carbides, fuel cells, biofuel synthesis, steel making processes, and medical devices.

 His counseling practice regularly involves rendering freedom-to-operate, non-infringement, and invalidity opinions on competitor intellectual property, as well as performing patent landscape and portfolio analyses for his clients.